March 23 2018

-Check out Team WR's top five product picks of the week.
+Check out our top 5 product picks of the week!

 Gather up a group of trail runners, and soon enough the talk will turn to shoes.
 Minimal shoes.
 Maximal shoes.
 No shoes.
 Choices for footwear run the gamut from stiff and burly to super-cushed-out to thin-soled and form-fitting.
 The key is finding the shoe that works for you and your personal needs.